2021 NBA Finals: Phoenix Suns

 The Suns had just a .302 winning percentage in the previous five seasons entering the 2020–21 season, which is the worst winning percentage in the five years prior for a team advancing to the final playoff round in any of the four major American professional sports leagues.
 During the 2020 offseason, Phoenix acquired All-Star Chris Paul from the Oklahoma City Thunder by trading away Ricky Rubio, Kelly Oubre Jr., and a future first-round draft pick.
 The Suns, led by Paul, rising star Devin Booker, 2018 first overall pick Deandre Ayton, and second-year head coach Monty Williams, finished the season with a 51–21 record as the No. 2 seed, their first winning season since the 2013–14 season, and qualifying for the playoffs for the first time since 2010.
 They also clinched the Pacific division for the first time since 2006–07.

 Phoenix began their playoff run by defeating the seventh-seeded and defending NBA champion Los Angeles Lakers in the opening round in six games.
 In the conference semifinals, they swept the third-seeded Denver Nuggets.
-The Suns then defeated Chris Paul's former team, the fourth-seeded Los Angeles Clippers, in the conference finals in six games, advancing to the NBA Finals for the first time since 1993.
+The Suns then defeated Paul's former team, the fourth-seeded Los Angeles Clippers, in the conference finals in six games, advancing to the NBA Finals for the first time since 1993.
 At 36 years old, Paul made his first Finals appearance after 16 seasons in the league and 10 All-NBA selections.

-This marked the first time since 2009 that a team from Phoenix made a championship series from the four major North American sports leagues, when the Arizona Cardinals reached Super Bowl XLIII.